Taylor Gardner-Hickman: Bristol City

 On 22 August 2023, Hickman joined Bristol City on a season long loan with an option to buy.

 In December 2023, Gardner-Hickman was voted Bristol City's November Player of the Month, receiving 49% of the votes.

 On 15 January 2024, the club announced that they had exercised their option to buy and Gardner-Hickman had joined the club on a three-and-a-half-year contract.

 Birmingham City

 Gardner-Hickman joined recently relegated League One club Birmingham City on 23 August 2024 on loan for the rest of the season.
 The deal included an option to buy the player at the end of the season, which Birmingham confirmed on 3 February 2025 that they would be taking up.

 On 8 April 2025, he scored the winning goal against Peterborough United which confirmed Birmingham's promotion back to the Championship with six games still to play.

 Blackburn Rovers

 On 1 September 2025, Gardner-Hickman joined Blackburn Rovers on loan for the 2025–26 season with an option to buy at the end of the season.
+On 19 May it was announced that Gardner-Hickman would return to Birmingham following the conclusion of his loan spell.